Several people have asked how to grow, process and dye with woad.

 Once oxidized I leave it undisturbed for a few hours, allowing the pigment to settle.
-I leave mine overnight and then syphon off about ¾ of the water with a hose trying not to disturb the pigment at the bottom the container.
+I leave mine overnight and then siphon off about ¾ of the water with a hose trying not to disturb the pigment at the bottom of the container.

 I then dry the paste by transferring it to Teflon woks and allowing it to dry over a period of days.